EwanColquhoun/the-flying-scotsmen/README.md

 # Credits
 ### Content

+* The inspiration for the detailed Calender came from [Huiwen](https://www.huiwenteo.com/normal/2018/07/24/django-calendar.html)
 * The font came from [Google Fonts](https://fonts.google.com/).
 * [Stack Overflow](https://stackoverflow.com/) for general hints and tips.
 * The Contact map is embedded from [Google Maps](https://www.google.com/maps).